GAA-UAM/scikit-fda/README.rst

 Installation
 ============
 Currently, *scikit-fda* is available in Python 3.6 and 3.7, regardless of the platform.
-The latest stable version can be installed via pipy_:
+The latest stable version can be installed via PyPI_:

 .. code::